jvillste/zettelkasten/delta compressed blob storage.md

+Dali needs a blob storage with delta compression and content based addressing.

 There should be these file types in the blob storage:

 - base: the actual content as is, named by hash of the contents